Retreat Parenting Ourselves

 We ask you to turn off the mobile phone.
 In case of an emergency, you can always be reached for the home front via the telephone of one of the supervisors.

 Start on Sunday afternoon, walk-in from 18:00h. (the retreat starts at 19:00h.)

 The retreat ends on Friday after lunch around 14:00h.

 There are three vegetarian meals a day.
 Lunch is a hot meal.
 If you follow an adapted diet, we would like to hear from you when you sign up.

 Please note that the retreat starts on Sunday evening at 19:00h.
 No meal is served that night.

 On Friday afternoon, the retreat ends after lunch.

-The price of the retreat consists of 3 parts, costs for stay, costs for meals + a ‘fee’ for the attendants.
+The price of the retreat consists of 3 parts, costs for stay + costs for meals + a ‘fee’ for the teachers.